Behavioral Lab FAQs

 You can sign up at any time, up to 24 hours before the study is running.

-In Spring 2023, studies will be conducted in-person and sometimes online.
+In Fall 2023, studies will be conducted in-person and sometimes online.

 Most of our studies are conducted in the Pamplin Behavioral Lab.
 Our lab has two spaces.
 The first is in Pamplin 3003 and is called the “Individual Room Lab”.
 In this lab, you will complete the study on your own, in an isolated room.
 The second is Pamplin 3005 and is called the “Multi-Person Lab”.
 In this lab, up to 12 participants can complete a study at once, separated by desk dividers.